MICR-VUB/plate_reader_script/README.md

 ## Available Versions

+- **growth_6-well-plate_point**: Script to parse data from an Excel file containing multiple point measurements of growth experiments in 6-well plates.
-- **growth_kinetic**: Script to parse data from a simple growth experiment in the presence of ligands of choice.
+- **growth_kinetic**: Script to parse data from a simple growth experiment in a 96-well plate with supplementation of ligands of choice.

 ## Getting Started